Ramona-Saintandre/GC-sqlLab/SQL-LAB/sqllab.md

 ## 11. Calculate the average, max, and min of the quantity at the `order details` table.

+## 12. Calculate the average, max, and min of the quantity at the `order details` table,grouped by the orderid.

 **NOTE** Watch th spaces in SQL
 ```pgsql
 SELECT AVG(quanity) FROM order_details GROUP BY order_id;